awsdocs/aws-freertos-docs/doc_source/portingguide/amazon-freertos-porting-commonio.md

 ## Porting the I2C Library<a name="porting-commonio-i2c"></a>

 I2C library interfaces with vendor\-supplied I2C drivers\.
 If the device doesn't have an I2C peripheral, you can skip porting I2C interfaces\.
-The I2C library can only use the I2C peripheral that is on the device as the master\.
+The I2C library can only use the I2C peripheral that is on the device as the primary\.

 **Prerequisites**

-To port the I2C library, you need an I2C slave device\.
+To port the I2C library, you need an I2C secondary device\.
 It can be one of the following:
 + An onboard I2C sensor\.
 + An external device, such as a Raspberry PI\.